- wood and cloth dolls using Kimekomi techniques -

 Toko Kakinuma, born in Tokyo in 1948 took over the 2nd generation of the Kakinuma Toko brand.
 He is Dento Kougeishi (certified Traditional Craftsman), shines with honor as a creative doll.

-"Always enjoyed making dolls since childhood, I started to learn under my father, "the first Toko Kakinuma" in 1974, and has been devoting myself to Edo "Kimekomi" doll ever since.
-Using the techniques such as mother-of-pearl, inlay, coloring nikoromo overlap, I am also working on the new style of dolls and keeps creating the dolls that are out of box and looking at the modern age."
+He always enjoyed making dolls since childhood, and started to learn under his father, "the first Toko Kakinuma" in 1974, and has been devoting to Edo "Kimekomi" doll ever since.
+Using the techniques such as mother-of-pearl, inlay, coloring nikoromo overlap, He is also working on the new style of dolls and keeps creating the dolls that are out of box and looking at the modern age.

 - Traditional craftsman certified by Minister of Economy, Trade and Industory